iBAnimationStudio/chatbot/README.md

 ---

-**Project Status**
+### Project Status

 Experimental.
 Things may break.
-That’s part of the fun. don't expect hi-end stuff it just a timepass 😁.
+That’s part of the fun.
+Don’t expect high-end stuff — it’s just a timepass 😁

 ---

-## First Run Tip
+### First Run Tip

 If it crashes, it’s probably:

 - missing model
 - wrong config
-- rust choked
+- Rust choked
 - or skill issue 😄

 Check configs and logs.

 ---

-**Final Words**
+Final Words

-Use whatever model your hardware and your sanity can survive running 😄
+Use whatever model your hardware — and your sanity — can survive running 😄

+---

+Just don't expect to run this on a calculator* 😶‍🌫️👍